itsteddyyo/strategy-pack/documentation/AREA.md

 # Area Strategy

-The Area Strategy is a Dashboard Strategy, meaning it does not only create a single View but multiple Views at once.
+The Area Strategy is a Dashboard Strategy, meaning it does not only create a single view but multiple views at once.

 It generates a Dashboard with one View per Area configured in your Home Assistant.
 The Dashboard contains all entities assigned to that Area (either via device or entity itself).

  ![Area Strategy](/documentation/area-strategy.gif "Area Strategy")

- You may not be able to tell it generates multiple Views because all but one are made invisible in the top menu (last 3 are other custom views).
+ You may not be able to tell it generates multiple Views because all but one are made invisible in the top menu (last three are other custom views).

  ![Top Menu](/documentation/area-strategy-top-menu.png "Top Menu")